 - District employees are required to maintain a professional relationship with students.
-To maintain this professional relationship, an employee shall not "friend" or accept personal Facebook, X or other third-party social media requests from students.
-Employees shall redirect students to school-related social media sites approved by the District. - The only exception to the rule above is that an employee may use personal social media to communicate with a student who is a relative or a close family friend, provided that 1) the parent(s)/legal guardian(s) of the student has indicated in writing that he or she is aware that an employee is communicating by personal social media with the student; 2) the content on the employee's personal social media site is appropriate; and 3) the employee informs the school site administrator that he or she is communicating with the student by means of personal social media.
-(For example, if the conditions of this paragraph are satisfied, it may be appropriate for a teacher who is also a student's aunt to "friend" the student on the teacher's personal Facebook page.) - An employee shall not communicate in a manner that is unprofessional and would 1) disclose confidential or private information; 2) cause harm to students, parent(s)/legal guardian(s), employees, or other members of the school community; 3) significantly and adversely impact the employee's work-related reputation or the reputation of the District; 4) should not reflect negitively on the employee, a colleague, student, or the District.
+To maintain this professional relationship, an employee shall not "friend" or accept personal Facebook, Twitter or other third-party social media requests from students.
+Redirect students to school-related social media sites approved by the District. - The only exception to the rule above is that an employee may use personal social media to communicate with a student who is a relative or a close family friend, provided that 1) the parent/guardian of the student has indicated in writing that he or she is aware that an employee is communicating by personal social media with the student; 2) the content on the employee's personal social media site is appropriate; and 3) the employee informs the school site administrator that he or she is communicating with the student by means of personal social media.
+(For example, if the conditions of this paragraph are satisfied, it may be appropriate for a teacher who is also a student's aunt to "friend" the student on the teacher's personal Facebook page.) - An employee shall not communicate in a manner that is unprofessional and would 1) disclose confidential or private information; 2) cause harm to students, parents, employees, or other members of the school community; or 3) significantly and adversely impact the employee's work-related reputation.
 These restrictions shall not be interpreted to prohibit any communication on a matter of public concern when the employee's interest in engaging in the communication outweighs the District's interest in managing its work force effectively. - Employees shall not expect personal social media communications that have been marked as "private" to remain private.
 It is not uncommon to have information in a personal "private" social media site to be disclosed to the District by a person within the personal "private" group, and the District may investigate the information further.